Do you want to learn how to start a blog?

 If you are anything like me, you will not want to spend a bunch of time learning one theme, then down the road, deciding to upgrade having to learn another.
 I have always been the type of person to find a happy medium, as it’s said.

-So… when I first started blogging in 2009, I decided to invest in a premium theme… one that I can learn and grow with.
+So… when I first started blogging in 2010, I decided to invest in a premium theme as opposed to the thousands of free WordPress themes that are available for any WordPress Site.

 After almost 10 happy years of using the same theme, I finally decided to switch to the most popular theme on the planet for bloggers.